 The adult learner fees will apply directly to the adult learners listed on its corresponding Adult Learner Registration Lists.
 These fees are non-refundable and cannot be transferred to another level or adult learner.
-If an adult learner decides to withdraw from the course at any time, his payment will be forfeited.
+If an adult learner decides to withdraw from the course after the registration deadline, their payment will be forfeited.

-If an adult learner is registered for a course level and then chooses to either change the course level after the registration due date has passed or register for an additional course at a later date, they must be registered for the new level and pay applicable fees.
+The adult learner fee is valid for the level at the program where they are registered, no matter the length of time it takes to complete the program. [rev. 05/19] If an adult learner is registered for a course level and then chooses to either change the course level after the registration due date has passed or register for an additional course at a later date, they must be registered for the new level and pay applicable fees.

-The exception would be if an individual is an EL I or SEC I adult learner and has not graduated, that person has three years to choose to complete the combined EL I-II or SEC I-II course level without repaying the adult learner fee. [rev. 4/17]
+The exception would be that an EL I, EL II or SEC I adult learner can choose to complete (or upgrade their credential to) the combined EL I-II or SEC I-II course level at the same program without repaying.
+An updated registration list indicating this change/upgrade should be sent to the MACTE office.
+There is no time limit to make this change.
+[06/19]